shapeoko/Docs/content/software.md

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 It will run on a vanilla Arduino (Duemillanove/Uno) as long as it sports an Atmega 328.

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain more than 30kHz of stable, jitter free control pulses.

-It accepts standards-compliant G-code and has been tested with the output of several CAM tools with no unsolvable problems [see the wiki](http://www.shapeoko.com/wiki/index.php/GRBL).
-Arcs, circles and helical motion are fully supported, as well as, other basic functional G-code commands.
-Functions and variables are not currently supported, but may be included in future releases in a form of a pre-processor.
+It accepts standards-compliant G-code and has been tested with the output of a number of CAM tools [see the wiki for details on Grbl](http://www.shapeoko.com/wiki/index.php/GRBL).
+Arcs, circles and helical motion are fully supported, as well as other basic functional G-code commands.
+[See the wiki for a list of commands which are supported](http://www.shapeoko.com/wiki/index.php/G-Code#G-code_supported_by_Grbl).

 Grbl includes full acceleration management with look ahead.
 That means the controller will look up to 18 motions into the future and plan its velocities ahead to deliver smooth acceleration and jerk-free cornering if the communication program sends them (this may be an option or default, depending on the program, check the preferences).